OSMNames/www.osmnames.org/about.md

 An enhancement with complete postal addresses (house numbers and zip codes) is also possible but will need futher research.

 Right now, the data is always pre-generated to simplify deployment and scalability.
-The same fulltext search indexing system and ranking could alsoe be used against a PostgreSQL with nearly live updates.
+The same fulltext search indexing system and ranking could also be used against a PostgreSQL database with nearly live updates.

 ## Community